How valley-orbit states in silicon quantum dots probe quantum well interfaces

 where $V_{P2}$ is the gate voltage, $\kappa=g \mu_B \beta_e$ where $\beta_e=1/k_BT_e$, $g$ is the electron g-factor, $\mu_B$ is the Bohr magneton, and $B$ is the magnetic field.
 The peak positions from Fig.~\ref{fig:fig2}(e) are extracted and plotted as red circles in Fig.~\ref{fig:fig2}(g), and the fit (solid line) to Eqn.~\ref{eq:fitVg_2} yields for this example $E_{\text{ST}} = 33.4$ $\mu$eV.

-Using these spectroscopic techniques, $E_{\text{val}}$, $E_{\text{ST}}$ and $E_{\text{orb}}$ are measured as a function of electrostatic confinement in the x-y plane.
+We now show that by combining these two different spectroscopic techniques, and by combining two different theoretical techniques, we can extract a quantitative measure of the suppression of the singlet-triplet splitting from the valley splitting.
+Further, below we show that these same techniques allow us to extract information about the atomic details of the interface by comparing measurement of $E_{\text{val}}$, $E_{\text{ST}}$ and $E_{\text{orb}}$ vs. electrostatic confinement in the x-y plane.
 The confinement is varied by changing the S3 gate voltage ($V_{\text{S3}}$) between 260--420 mV while compensating with neighboring barrier/plunger gates to maintain a constant electron occupation and tunnel rate into the dot.

 Figure~\ref{fig:fig3} shows the effects of changing $V_{\text{S3}}$ on quantum dot orbital energy, shape, and position.
 The device schematic pictured in the top left inset shows the approximate location of the P2 dot as the shaded blue region.
 Changes to the voltage $V_{\text{S3}}$ applied to the screening gate, shown as the shaded gray region in the inset, modify the P2 dot confinement, orbital shape, and position.
 The minimum orbital splitting, plotted as solid circles in Figure~\ref{fig:fig3}, is found to be non-monotonic with $V_{\text{S3}}$, because of the strong effect S3 has on the electrostatic confinement of the dot along the y-axis.
 At high $V_{\text{S3}}$, the y-confinement becomes weak, and the minimum orbital splitting falls off rapidly due to elongation of the dot along the y-axis.
 Towards the center, the dot becomes isotropic, increasing the minimum orbital splitting up to 2.26 meV at $V_{\text{S3}}=370$ mV.
 At low $V_{\text{S3}}$, suppression of the minimum orbital splitting occurs due to the compensating barrier and plunger gate voltages needed to stay in the one-electron regime, elongating the dot along the x-axis.
 Since low $V_{\text{S3}}$ creates a tight confinement potential along the y-axis, the x-orbital is the most weakly confined orbital below $V_{\text{S3}}=370$ mV.